justrunme/adguard-dns-toggle/README.md

 2. **Check status**: The app shows current AdGuard DNS status
 3. **Toggle protection**: Click the button to enable/disable AdGuard DNS
 4. **Monitor**: Status updates automatically every 3 seconds
+5. **Diagnostics**: Click the diagnostics icon to view logs and run system checks
+6. **Preferences**: Open Preferences to configure autostart, language, notifications, and more
+7. **Onboarding**: On first launch, a welcome window will guide you through the basics

+## Localization

+- The app supports English, German, and Russian.
+- All UI elements, tooltips, diagnostics, and error messages are fully localized.
+- You can select your preferred language in Preferences (System, English, German, Russian).
+Changing the language prompts for an app restart.
+- The tray menu and all notifications are also localized.

+## Diagnostics & Logging

+- Centralized logging to `/tmp/adguard-dns-toggle-app.log` for all key operations (processes, file access, parsing, errors)
+- Diagnostics window: View recent logs, run system checks, and copy logs for support
+- Error reasons are shown directly in the UI cards for transparency

+## Preferences & Notifications

+- Modern Preferences window with sections and icons
+- Options to enable/disable autostart (LaunchAgent), notifications, and connection monitoring
+- Language selector for instant localization
+- All settings are persistent and user-friendly

+## Onboarding

+- On first launch, a welcome window introduces the app's main features and usage tips
+- The onboarding window appears only once, but can be reset via app settings (if needed)

+## Single Instance Protection

+- The app uses both process checks and a file lock to prevent multiple instances, even if started manually and via LaunchAgent simultaneously

 ## Configuration